Acrylic on vinyl

 “Like a lily among thorns is my darling among the young women.” – Violet is an older woman.
 She is looked down upon (a lily of the valleys) and treated with meanness by others just because she is older even though she is a darling.

 At first, the picture of the hourglass came to my mind as a reference to one of my previous paintings: “My cup runneth over…”.
-In that painting the cup is not an hourglass, it is the whole grail.
+In that painting the cup is not just an hourglass, it is also the whole grail.
 In the painting above the whole grail appears as the hourglass of life and what we choose to drink from it.
 Coincidently, when I researched the Garden of Hesperides, I found out that in some versions of the myth, the Hesperides are said to be daughters of Atlas.
 Atlas holds the heavens and Earth from crashing against each other.
 Coming across that part of the myth, I immediately thought that the hourglass in the painting was a representation of Heaven and Earth encountering each other, not crashing, as immanence and transcendence, eternity and temporality, freedom and constrictions, a loving pairing.
-This loving pairing is depicted as two breasts rubbing against each other in an interracial libidinous rendezvous, or an act of love between Eve and Lilith in the absence of Adam.
+This loving pairing is depicted as two breasts rubbing against each other in a libidinous rendezvous, or an act of love between Eve and Lilith in the absence of Adam.

 That is the hourglass, the holy grail, a communion chalice.
 On the horizon, the sun during sunset (as the Hesperides are the sunset goddesses) descends over it as a communion wafer, the bread of life, the body and blood of God.
 But in this case, it is the body and blood of Violet.
 She has a decision to make.
 Is it the sunset of her golden days or the dawn of a new vision?
 I think I know what answer Violet has chosen.